Pearce-Ropion/a-bugs-life/readme.md

 > The default window shown for non-employees is all of the bugs reported by the currently logged-in user

 #### The Lifecycle of a Bug Report
 In this section we will follow a bug report through its expected lifecycle.
 In this use case we will be assuming that the reported bug is a valid bug.
-> This guide is made under the assumption that you are using the additional dropdown menu located on the bottom right of the screen to switch between user types.

-> If you are **not** using the additional user-type switcher, you will have to log out of each user type and log into the next user type as the guide proceeds.
-This is very time consuming an can get annoying.
+In order to switch user account, you will have to log out of each user type and log into the next user type as the guide proceeds.

 Start by logging into a `User` account.
-You can do so using the login button or by using the user-type switcher in the bottom right.
+You can do so using the login button  on the top right
 1. Click `Create` on the top right
 2. Fill in a `summary`, `description` of the problem and select a `component` from the dropdown menu
 3. Click `Create`